Functions

 Event Handlers

 You can assign a function, known as an event handler, to execute when an event fires.
 For example, you can create a function called onPlayerAdded() to the Players.PlayerAdded event to print the name of whatever player joins.
-For more information, see Built-In Events.
+For more information, see Events.

 local Players = game:GetService("Players")